Indigenous Kidney Stories: What is a Kidney Health Check? * Are your Kidneys OK? * Keep Stronger Longer

 Various 'kidney stories' in these flipcharts tell you what life is like with sick kidneys!
 If you know someone with sick kidneys, or have sick kidneys yourself, they are important stories to pass on.
 Spoken word DVD of Kidney Stories toolkit is available.

-Please note: Although graphics are used in most resources, Aboriginal & Torres Strait Islander people are advised some education resources may contain images and voices of people that have died.
+Note: Although graphics are used in most resources, Aboriginal & Torres Strait Islander people are advised some education resources may contain images and voices of people that have died.

 No 1: The work of your kidneys